 Round off your second day with a fado show in Alfama.
 Fado is Portugal’s soulful traditional music, full of longing and melancholy.
 There are plenty of fado houses in Alfama where you can enjoy dinner and a show.
 It’s a perfect way to immerse yourself in Portuguese culture and reflect on your days adventures.

-3 Days in Lisbon: Diving Deeper
+3 Day Lisbon Itinerary: Diving Deeper

 Days 1-2: Follow the 2-day itinerary